A low-fi list of books I've read over the last 20 years or so. These entries in bold are the books I particularly liked.

 Steampunk edited by Ann & Jeff VanderMeer

 Collection of steampunk stories.
-A great one by Chabon, nice chap-lit type tale from Blaycock (more of the wonderfully evil Ignacio Narbondo). podcast
+A great one by Chabon, nice chap-lit type tale from Blaycock (more of the wonderfully evil Ignacio Narbondo).

 The Digging Leviathan by James P. Blaylock